Kanhasingh235/Wokwi_Embedded_projects/README.md

 2. Yellow light turns ON for 2 seconds (prepare to stop)
 3. Red light turns ON for 5 seconds (vehicles stop)

-## 🔘 Day 03 – LED Controlled by Push Button
+## Project 03 – LED Controlled by Push Button

 ### 📌 Overview
 This project turns an LED ON when the push button is pressed, and OFF when released.
 It helps understand digital input handling using `digitalRead()`.